 All are welcome here.

-In 2012, Garrett attained his B.A. in Creative Writing from Grand Valley State University, and has since gained over five years of digital marketing experience.
 From 2012 through 2014, Garrett served as the Nonfiction Editor of Squalorly.
 He has been fortunate enough to place literary work at Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.

 Garrett founded Orson's Publishing in 2016.
 That same year, he published his first novel, Wounded Tongue.